Kryptos: Solution of passage 1

 The word IQLUSION was claimed to be an intentional misspelling of ILLUSION by the creator, Jim Sanborn, which is reinforced by how it appears on the original coding charts provided by Sanborn himself.

 On line 7, column 26 of the original coding chart, the keyword "PALIMPSEST" is actually misspelled with a C, whereas the word ILLUSION is correctly spelled out above it.
 When the KRYPTOS Vigenère tableau is used to encode the word ILLUSION into ciphertext with the keyword PALIMPCEST, the combination of the first L in ILLUSION and the C in PALIMPCEST renders a K in the ciphertext, which is how it appears on the original coding chart and is correctly transcribed onto the sculpture.
 If this particular instance of the keyword did not contain the spelling error, the letter K would encode to W instead.
 Conversely, if the plaintext word IQLUSION had been encoded with a properly spelled keyword, the resulting ciphertext letter K would accurately reflect what we see on the sculpture.
 This form of 'intentional' spelling error has also occurred in passage 2 with the word UNDERGROUND, but in this case the keyword and ciphertext all appear correctly on the coding chart.
 Whether it was intentional or not, a change occurred during the transcription phase of the ciphertext onto the sculpture.

 Due to the previous issue of an omitted S that was later disclosed as error, it is unknown whether these artifacts were intended to be part of the puzzle, meant to simply throw people off, or were errors in the creation process.
 When Sanborn was questioned about the process, his response was “You could not make any mistake with 1,800 letters.
 It could not be repaired.”
 This is compounded by Sanborn's previous statements in 2005, claiming "most of my things are rife with mistakes on purpose."

+The keywords PALIMPSEST and ABSCISSA can be anagrammed into "P.S.
+It's as simple as ABC."